oschwengers/tadrep/README.md

 $ python3 -m pip install --user tadrep
 ```

-TaDRep requires [Blast+](https://blast.ncbi.nlm.nih.gov) which must be installed & executable.

 ## Input and Output

 ### Input

 TaDReP accepts bacterial draft genome assemblies in (zipped) fasta format.
-Complete reference plasmid sequences are created either by downloading a public plasmid database (RefSeq / PLSDB) or extracting them from local files.
-For the latter, please read the [extract](#extract) section below.
+Complete reference plasmid sequences are either extracted from (semi-)closed genomes or plasmid sequence collections of plasmid sequences (Fasta), or created from public plasmid databases (RefSeq / PLSDB).
+For information how to extract plasmid sequences, please read the [extract](#extract) section below.

 ### Output

 For each draft genome TaDReP writes a TSV summary file providing all detected reference plasmids and aligned genome contigs.
-For each reference plasmid that was detected in a draft assembly, ordered and rearranged contigs are exported as mere contigs and as a single pseudomolecule sequence combining contigs separated by multiple `N`.
-Furthermore, for each reconstructed plasmid, the reference plasmid backbone and all contig alignments are visualized as `PDF`.
+For each reference plasmid that was detected in a draft assembly, ordered and rearranged contigs are exported as `N`-merged scaffolds, as well as mere contigs.
+Furthermore, for each reconstructed plasmid, the reference plasmid backbone and all contig alignments are visualized in a `PDF` figure.

 - `<genome>-summary.tsv`: detailed per contig alignment summary
 - `<genome>-<plasmid>-contigs.fna`: ordered and rearranged contigs of the reconstructed plasmid
 - `<genome>-<plasmid>-pseudo.fna`: pseudomolecule sequence of the reconstructed plasmid
 - `<genome>-<plasmid>.pdf`: visualization of aligned contigs against the detected reference plasmid

-If multiple genomes were provided, TaDReP also provides a presence/absence matrix of all detected plasmids for convenient cohort analyses.
-A short summary of plasmids and which genomes were matched is also provided.
+If multiple genomes are provided, TaDReP also provides a presence/absence matrix of all detected plasmids as a cohort analyses, as well as a short summary of plasmids and which contigs were matched in each genome.

 - `plasmids.info`: plasmid characterization summary
 - `plasmids.tsv`: presence/absence table of detected plasmids